nabilatajrin/web-form-validation/README.md

 # web-form-validation
-This repository contains a sample web project
+This repository contains a sample web project web form validation using HTML, CSS, and Javascript.